 - A 1 MWe Coal to Liquids Process with Improved Economics (Subtask 5.4) – This Subtask will be responsible for developing a 1 MWe CTL processes that has an improved economic value over the current SOA process delivered in Subtask 5.2.
 It will utilize any R&IC technology that is developed as well as extramurally developed technologies, but will utilize at least one reactor that has been optimized using the CFD code developed at NETL.

 Liquefaction plant feasibility/impacts

-The objective of this project is to determine the economic, technical, and financial feasibility of a coal-biomass-to-liquids facility in southern West Virginia and will include a market analysis for CBTL fuel.
+The economic, technical, and financial feasibility of a coal-biomass-to-liquids facility in southern West Virginia was determined and included a market analysis for CBTL fuel.